• Skip to primary navigation

 How to make Jain (No Onion No Garlic) paneer butter masala?

-To make a Jain version, just skip adding onions, ginger, and garlic to the recipe.
-All the other ingredients are allowed in Jainism and since we have added very little onions and garlic in the recipe, it will not affect the taste much.
+To make a Jain version, skip adding onions, ginger, and garlic to the recipe.
+All the other ingredients are allowed in Jainism.

-Can we use milk instead of cream to make butter paneer masala?
+Can I use milk instead of cream to make butter paneer masala?

-The addition of milk will make the curry thinner and there is a chance of curdling too when mixed with acidic ingredients such as tomatoes.
-If you want to make it richer, you can increase the number of cashews in it.
+It is not recommended.
+Adding milk will make the curry thinner, and there is a chance of curdling too, when mixed with acidic ingredients such as tomatoes.

 What can be used instead of cashews?

-You can substitute cashews with poppy seeds, sunflower seeds, melon seeds, hulled white sesame seeds, or soaked and peeled almonds.
-If you have nut allergies, avoid almonds and cashews and use other options instead.
+You can substitute cashews with white poppy seeds, sunflower seeds, melon seeds, hulled white sesame seeds, or soaked and peeled almonds.
+If you have nut allergies, avoid almonds and cashews and use other options.

 Instant Pot Paneer Butter Masala